ChenOw5/my_projects/README.md

-# This is where i show my leetcode solutions to various problems I have solved
+# This is where i show my coding projects I have done throughout my degree